growe19/swoop-leaderboard/README.md

 <details>
   <summary><b>Driver</b></summary>
     <ul>
     <li><b>Short Name</b> is the three letter Driver code.
-This is the first three letters of the Driver's Last Name regardless of what they have set in-game.
-Because of this you can have more than one Driver with the same Short Name which is not true to real life.</li>
+This <b>is</b> the first three letters of the Driver's Last Name, regardless of what they have set in-game.
+Because of this you can have more than one Driver with the same Short Name, which is not true to real life.</li>
     <li><b>Flag</b> for the Nationality of the Driver.</li>
     <li><b>Nationality</b> as a word for the Driver.</li>
     <li><b>Number</b> is the Driver Number.</li>